 Having a sound effect on people is the principle that guides all we do.
-We are proud of our Swedish heritage and the human approach on which that promise is founded.
-We have an uncompromising commitment to transparent sustainable practice, and as members of the Saint-Gobain Group, we are playing our part in making the world a better home.
+We're proud of the Swedish heritage and human approach that promise is founded on.
+Our uncompromising commitment to transparent sustainable practice.
+And, as members of the Saint-Gobain Group, to be doing our part in making the world a better home.